ERR_HIVE_HS2_CONNECTION_FAILED: Failed to establish HiveServer2 connection¶

 This issue can only be fixed by a DSS administrator or a cluster administrator

-The first step for solving this issue is to go to the Hive settings screen (Administration > Settings > Hadoop)
+The first step for solving this issue is to go to the Hive settings screen (Administration > Settings > Hive)